 They sent me 3, one has been core bottled and the other two aged for different lengths.

-When you hear the name Timorous Beastie, you instantly think Scottish, Robert Burns and a wee mouse so when you look at the bottles label its exactly what you picture.
+When you hear the name Timorous Beastie, you instantly think Scottish, Robert Burns and a wee mouse so when you look at the bottle label it’s exactly what you picture.

 The branding here is very cool, with the wee mouse and its name Timorous Beastie.

 For those that don’t know Timorous Beastie gets its name from Robert Burns’ “To a Mouse,” poem.
 In the poem the line reads “Wee, sleekit, cowran, tim’rous beastie, O, what a panic’s in thy breastie! ”

 About Timorous Beastie Whisky

 Timorous Beastie is a marriage of Single Cask, Single Malt from only the Highland region of Scotland.

 They say it’s Timorous by name, but not by nature.

 The original Timorous Beastie, immortalized in Robert Burns’ famous Scots poem “To a Mouse” was a timid, little field mouse.
 Echoing our national bard’s wit, ours is most certainly not for the fainthearted!
 Inside there’s a medley of vanilla, malted barley, meringue, honey, and citrus flavors just bursting to be unleashed…